-If you struggle with breasts that sag or have lost their firmness, Dr. Neal Goldberg is proud to offer breast lift procedures to patients in his Dobbs Ferry and Scarsdale offices.
-Breast lift surgery can help to:
+If you struggle with breasts that sag or have lost their firmness our Westchester plastic surgeon, Dr. Neal Goldberg, is proud to offer breast lift procedures to patients in his Dobbs Ferry and Scarsdale offices.
+This breast surgery can help to:

 - Reshape and reposition sagging breasts